openharmony/accesscontrol_accesscontrol_cangjie_wrapper/README.md

 As shown in the architecture diagram:

-- requestPermissionsFromUser: Developers can request user authorization, and the result of this permission application will be returned.
+interface: Provides APIs for developers.

 - checkAccessToken: accesscontrol_cangjie_wrapper provides permission verification and management capabilities for applications.
 Developers can check whether an application has been authorized.
-- Cangjie Accesscontrol FFI interface: Based on cross-language interoperability via C interfaces to implement accesscontrol Cangjie API.
+- requestPermissions: Developers can request user authorization, and the result of this permission application will be returned.

+frameworks:

+- checkAccessToken wrapper: Encapsulates the checkAccessToken interface, providing developers with the ability to check whether an application has been authorized.
+- requestPermissions wrapper: Encapsulates the requestPermissionsFromUser interface, providing developers with the ability to request permissions from users.

+Dependency Component Introduction in Architecture:

 - access_token: It is responsible for providing basic functions of application access control, and encapsulates C interfaces to provide interoperability for Cangjie.
-- ability_cangjie_wrapper: Responsible for providing UIAbilityContext to the authorization interface for launching permission request dialogs to users.
 - hiviewdfx_cangjie_wrapper: Responsible for providing HiLog APIs, used for printing logs at critical paths.
 - cangjie_ark_interop: Responsible for providing APILevel definitions, used for annotating APIs.
 Also provides the BusinessException exception class definition that is thrown to users.
+- ability_cangjie_wrapper: Responsible for providing UIAbilityContext to the authorization interface for launching permission request dialogs to users.

 ## Directory Structure